-WASHINGTON U.S. Securities and Exchange Commission Chairman Elisse Walter said Wednesday her agency is prepared to work with the country's top audit watchdog should automatic and drastic budget cuts known as "sequestration" take effect in March.
+WASHINGTON (Reuters) - U.S. Securities and Exchange Commission Chairman Elisse Walter said Wednesday her agency is prepared to work with the country’s top audit watchdog should automatic and drastic budget cuts known as “sequestration” take effect in March.

 The Public Company Accounting Oversight Board, a nonprofit corporation, would face a potential $18 million cut to its budget if sequestration took effect, according to a White House budget document released last year.
 The PCAOB does not receive any congressional appropriations, funding its budget through fees on public companies and brokers.